 Our Vehicle Safety Check is the perfect solution to get your car running properly again for less.
 The average UK full-service price is £182.40, so it's over 9x cheaper while being just as thorough on the essential checks.

 If you suspect something is wrong with your vehicle, but you don't have the time or money to book a full service, book a Vehicle Safety Check through BookMyGarage today!
 We'll help you find the perfect fastfit, franchise or independent garage for you.
 Just enter your reg and postcode into our extensive UK directory to compare garages in your area and book a Vehicle Safety Check for as little as £19.99 today!

 Here's what our safety check covers.
 We've listed the 16 checks included in your appointment and why it's important to check them.

-They help you see where you’re going and allow others to see you in return.
-It’s vital that your lights work properly at all times to keep everyone safe.
+Your car’s lights help you see where you're going and allow others to see you in return.
+It's vital that your lights always work properly to keep everyone safe.
 You can also be fined £50 if caught driving without proper lighting, or £100 if driving with a broken headlight.

 Your horn is your early warning system.
 It alerts others to your presence to help you avoid danger.
 If it doesn't work effectively, other drivers may not be able to avoid you in time.

 There are over 40 different warning lights which alert you to a problem with your car.
 The most common one is the Engine Management Light, but they all work to keep you informed about developing problems.
 If a light doesn't work, the problem can get worse and cause a much more expensive repair later down the line!